tgoldenberg/brn-gitbook/chapter_3_the_beginnings_of_an_app.md

 ## 3.2 Navigator - the real deal

 Now we'll take our implementation with `NavigatorIOS` and switch to `Navigator`.
 You'll notice some differences.
-For one, `Navigator` doesn't have an interface component.
+For one, `Navigator` doesn't have a interace component.
 That's why we'll be using the `react-native-navbar` package by @kureev.
 We'll also want to install the `react-native-vector-icons` package by @oblador to use cool icons in our navbar.
 Let's also throw in `underscore` for use later in the tutorial.
 Type the following in the terminal

 ```npm install --save react-native-navbar react-native-vector-icons underscore```